 Can use of diphenhydramine cause other pregnancy complications?

-At recommended doses, diphenhydramine has not been shown to cause problems in pregnancy.
+Occasional use of diphenhydramine at recommended doses have not been shown to cause problems in pregnancy.
 There are rare reports of problems with the use of diphenhydramine in the third trimester.
 These reports usually involve using more of the medication than is recommended or using it for long-term (chronic) use.
 High levels of diphenhydramine could cause uterine hyperstimulation (contractions that are too long or too often).
-Uterine hyperstimulation can affect the developing baby such as increasing the baby’s heart rate.
-Uterine contractions can also lead to serious complications, including uterine rupture (a tear in the uterus) or placental abruption (when the placenta pulls away from the wall of the uterus before the baby is born).
+Uterine contractions can also lead to serious complications, including preterm delivery, uterine rupture (a tear in the uterus) or placental abruption (when the placenta pulls away from the wall of the uterus before the baby is born).

-Also, there are a few reports of withdrawal symptoms in infants whose mothers took diphenhydramine daily throughout pregnancy.
+Also, there are a few reports of withdrawal symptoms (tremors and diarrhea) in infants whose mothers took diphenhydramine daily throughout pregnancy.

 Is there anyone who should avoid taking diphenhydramine during pregnancy?

-A single human report and animal data have suggested that the combination of two medications: temazepam (a benzodiazepine) and diphenhydramine may increase the chance for stillbirth or infant death shortly after birth.
+A single human report and animal data have suggested that the combination of two medications: temazepam (a benzodiazepine) and diphenhydramine might increase the chance for stillbirth or infant death shortly after birth.
 It is unknown if this interaction will occur with all medications in the benzodiazepine class.
-Women taking benzodiazepines should talk with their health care provider before taking diphenhydramine during their pregnancy.
+Women taking benzodiazepines should talk with their healthcare provider before taking diphenhydramine during their pregnancy.
 For more information, see the MotherToBaby fact sheet on benzodiazepines at: https://mothertobaby.org/fact-sheets/benzodiazepines-pregnancy/pdf/.

 Can I breastfeed while taking diphenhydramine?

-Because diphenhydramine can cause sleepiness in adults, it may do the same for the baby.
-If you need to take an antihistamine regularly, ask your health care provider if a non-sedating one would work for your symptoms.
+Diphenhydramine has not been well studied for use in breastfeeding.
+However, it is likely that some of the medication would pass into the breastmilk.
+In addition, because diphenhydramine can cause sleepiness in adults, it may do the same for a nusring baby.
+If you need to take an antihistamine regularly, ask your health careprovider if a non-sedating medication would work for your symptoms.

-Two studies with women who used an antihistamine (not just diphenhydramine) while breastfeeding reported their babies were irritable, sleepier, and/or slept less.
+Two studies of women who used an antihistamine such as diphenhydramine while breastfeeding reported their babies were irritable, sleepier, and/or slept less.

 What if the father of the baby takes diphenhydramine?